 - Promote design and implementation of open calendaring and scheduling standards

-- Develop calendaring and scheduling specifications and publish them or submit them to standards bodies such as the IETF for progression into standards
+- Develop calendaring and scheduling specifications and publish them or submit them to other standards bodies

 - Organize and conduct Technical Committees, CalConnect Conferences, and other CalConnect activities in pursuit of its goals